 Non-emergency Ambulance Services are subject to Medical Necessity reviews by the Claims Administrator.
 When using an air ambulance for non-emergency transportation, the Claims Administrator reserves the right to select the air ambulance Provider.
-If you do not use the air ambulance Provider the Claims Administrator selects, the Out-of-Network Provider may bill you for any Charges that exceed the Plan's Maximum Allowed Amount / Maximum Reimbursable Charge.

 You must be taken to the nearest Facility that can give care for your condition.
 In certain cases, the Claims Administrator may approve Benefits for transportation to a Facility that is not the nearest Facility.